ghomem/viraly/README.md

 * a free epidemic with [seasonal effects](https://lo.gic.li/viral-seasonal)
 * a managed [3 stage epidemic](https://lo.gic.li/viral)
 * a 3 stage simulation of a sudden [contact shock](https://lo.gic.li/viral-xmas)
+* a simulation of [R0 uncertainty]((https://lo.gic.li/viral-delta) on a highly immunized population exposed to a very contagious virus

 **Requirements**